mkm662169/mkm662169.github.io/index.md

 1. Get-Process: Outputs a list of the processes running along with their process IDs.
 Generally used in conjunction with "stop-process"

 2. New-Item: A command used for the creation of files and directories.
 The syntax is as follows:

    New-Item "Path" -ItemType "File/Folder"

 3. dir: Used to list the files and directories of the current working directory.

 4. cd: Used to change teh current working directory.
 It is of the syntax:

    cd "Path"

 # Docker

-1. docker commit

-2. docker image/images
+1. docker commit: Allows users to take a running container and save its current state as an image.

+2. docker images: Lists all current images in the docker container.

-3. docker kill
+3. docker kill: Kill one or more running containers

-4. docker push/pull

-5. docker restart

-6. docker login/logout

-7. docker rm

 # Bash

-1. ls
+1. ls: Lists all files and folders in the current working directory.

+2. touch: Used to create files.
+Is of the syntax:

-2. touch
+   touch "filename"

+3. mkdir: Used to create directories.
+Is of the syntax:

-3. mkdir
+   mkdir "directory_name"

 # Git

-1. git branch -b ...
+1. git branch -b "branch_name": Used to create a branch "branch_name"

-2, git checkout ...
+2, git checkout "branch_name": Used to change from one branch to the branch specified.

-3. git push/pull

-4. git commit -m " "

-5. git add " "
+3. git commit -m "Custom_message": Used to clarify the commit to be made.
+Displays teh message to master for approval of the commit.